azizkhanp/interview-questions/README.md

   3. Audit log - Create a Lambda function to send alerts to the team if there is any change for resources managed by Terraform
        (Like who changed resources IAM user name and timestamp ..)

+I have created resources using Terraform and deleted some resources manually how to update statefile as per deleted resources -- terraform state list after the resource is deleted manually from the console, then -- terraform refresh

 How to migrate manual deployed resources to terraform
   - Write a main.tf
       provider "AWS" {